elixir-lang/elixir-lang.github.com/getting-started/binaries-strings-and-char-lists.markdown

 1
 ```

-The value is no longer a binary, but a bitstring -- just a bunch of bits!
+The value is no longer a binary, but a bitstring -- a bunch of bits!
 So a binary is a bitstring where the number of bits is divisible by 8.

 We can also pattern match on binaries / bitstrings: